genicsblog/genicsblog.com/_posts/gouravkhunger/2022-04-24-pagination-in-android-room-database-using-the-paging-3-library.md

 In this tutorial, we will focus on implementing pagination only for a **local Room Databases using Paging 3**.

-If you are interested in just the code for the project, please check out this [GitHub repository](https://github.com/gouravkhunger/room-paging3-demo).
+If you are interested in just the code for the project, please check out this GitHub repository:

+{% include linkpreview.html url = "https://github.com/gouravkhunger/room-paging3-demo" title = "gouravkhunger/paging3-room-demo" %}

 # Prerequisites